VishakArudhra/BastionBook-3tierArch/README.md

 ### Containerization of the previously VM-hosted 3-tier Architecture based App

-The earlier application setup isn't much different from the currently containerized setup of the same:
+The previous 'VM-hosted' application setup isn't much different from the currently containerized setup:

 1) The application would be served through multiple *gunicorn* processes waiting for requests in a .sock file.
 2) An nginx process would be listening at port 80 distributing traffic requests to the gunicorn processes through the .sock file, thereby accomplishing the 'load-balancing'.